apache/cordova-docs/www/docs/de/3.1.0/cordova/storage/parameters/size.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: database_size
 ---

 # database_size

-Die Grösse der Datenbank in Bytes.
+Die Grösse der [Datenbank](../database/database.html) in Bytes.